-The Yoga Center of Huntsville was founded 15 years ago by Tom & Melissa Musgrove.
-The Huntsville Yoga Center is host to many different styles of Yoga including; Hatha, Vinyasa, Restorative, Iyengar method, and children’s yoga.
+The Yoga Center of Huntsville was founded 20 years ago by Tom & Melissa Musgrove.
+The Huntsville Yoga Center is host to many different styles of Yoga including; Hatha, Vinyasa, Restorative, and Iyengar method.
 We also offer mat Pilates classes and workshops for further exploration in mind-body practices.
 Our students range from beginners to advanced practitioners, from the curious to the devoted.
-Come join us!

 In the sixth chapter of the Bhagavad Gita, Sri Krishna explains the meaning of Yoga as a deliverance from contact with pain and sorrow.
 It is said: